uniquename/fitbit/README.md

 3. Under View Settings, choose one of the Fitbit data types for the 'Show' dropdown.
 4. Continue as usual to create a view of Fitbit data.
+5. Note that you can combine data from different Fitbit data types ( corresponding to the endpoints exposed by Fitbit APIs) by adding a Relationship.
+Add a relationship in the usual way to be able to add more data per user.
+6. If you know of a Fitbit endpoint that is not covered by the views integration, log an issue https://www.drupal.org/project/issues/fitbit.